 Exclusions: Unavailable to students with credit for PHIL301 or POLS301.

 The principles underlying political systems will be studied historically: Plato's criticism of democracy, Machiavelli's ideas on leadership, the concept of social contract and Marx and Hegel's dialectical view of history.

-PHIL3153In Search of the Just SocietyCross-listed with POLS3153
+PHIL3153 In Search of the Just Society

+Cross-listed with POLS3153

+Credits: 3

+Prerequisites: 6 credits of Philosophy.

 Exclusions: Unavailable to students with credit for PHIL303 or POLS303.

 This course examines concepts of justice, human rights, freedom, democracy and gender equality in contemporary liberal, feminist, and human rights writings of the twentieth century.

 PHIL3154 Feminist Philosophical Theory

+Credits: 3

+Exclusions: Unavailable to students with credit for PHIL359.

 This course provides a historically progressive discussion of feminist philosophical theory.
 Its aim is to articulate the complexities of how feminist philosophy can identify and respond to interconnected forms of oppression within contemporary, often multicultural societies.

+PHIL3155 Ethics I

+Credits: 3

+Prerequisites: 6 credits of Philosophy.